WELCOME TO

 FIRST CONGREGATIONAL CHURCH OF SONOMA

 FCC Sonoma is excited to offer many ways to be together in Christian love.
-Our Sunday gatherings are hosted on Zoom at 8:30am, and in person at 10:30am.
+Our Sunday gatherings are Contemplative at 9:00am, and regular service at 10:30am.
 Details for the current Sunday's services can be found by clicking the "This Week" tab located at the top of this page.
 Our Earth Care Team offers monthly learning opportunities and spiritual walks, our Social Action Team organizes outreach activities, and our Thrift Shop is open every Saturday from 10 a.m. - 1 p.m.!
 We enjoy being together to pursue new ideas and grow spiritually, to seek justice and serve those in need, and to advocate for the care of the earth.
 We invite you to join our community of love, acceptance, and service.
 Click here to learn about our Mission and Values.
 Click here to contact us directly.

 We laugh freely and rejoice in the wonder of God’s love and care, while investing our energy, our courage, and our creativity in building a world of justice and equal opportunity for all.